Skip to content

 Providing complete wire harness solutions, from design to manufacturing

 On June 30, 2026, Singapore-based electronics manufacturer CNW Electronics Pte Ltd appeared on the leak site of the pear ransomware group.
-The company, which supplies complete wire harness solutions from design through manufacturing, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose data was exposed remains unknown, any customer, supplier, or employee whose personal or corporate information resided in those files is now at risk.
+The company, which supplies complete wire harness solutions from design through manufacturing, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of individuals whose data may have been exposed remains unknown, any customer, supplier, or employee whose personal or corporate information resided in those files is now at risk.

 Public reporting on the pear leak site lists CNW Electronics as a victim and states that attackers successfully exfiltrated internal files.
 The incident follows the standard ransomware pattern of encryption followed by data theft and extortion.
 No confirmed total of records or specific data types such as customer databases, employee payroll, or supplier contracts has been publicly detailed.
 The listing date of June 30, 2026 marks the point at which the group chose to publish the victim publicly after private negotiations presumably failed.